Henkebuben/Word-Count/README.md

 # Word-Count
-Counts the words in a text
+Counts the word in submitted text